fourpastmidnight/git-tfs-scripts/README.md

 $ cd repo
 $ cp ../authors.txt .git/git-tfs_authors        # Save the authors.txt file in the .git folder as git-tfs_authors
-$ git checkout develop                          # You should already be on develop, but just in case...
+$ git checkout master                           # You should already be on master, but just in case...
 $ git fetch origin +refs/notes/*:refs/notes/*   # This gets work-item tracking history for the commits
 $ git tfs-remote -v bootstrap                   # Hook the branch back up to TFS and add special "tracking" information to your git configuration
 $ git tfs fetch -x                              # Get the latest TFS changesets